 RATLUK (TURKISH DELIGHT)

-I was surprised to see boxes of Turkish Delight in the confectionary section of the supermarket, although I probably shouldn’t have considering the Ottoman influence in the region.
+Of all the snacks and souvenirs from Kotor I was surprised to see boxes of Turkish Delight in the confectionary section of the supermarket, although I probably shouldn’t have considering the Ottoman influence in the region.
 Called ratluk here, the most popular brand seems to be Takovo from Serbia, which produces boxes of all sizes, including tiny gift boxes, which make perfect take-homes.
 You’ll see all sorts of flavours, from lemon to pistachio but I opted for my favourite, rose or ruza as it’s called in Serbian.

 You’ll find half a dozen brands of beer from the Balkans (plus Heineken and so on) on the supermarket shelves, but the Montenegrin favourite is Pivo Nikšićko.
 Made by Montenegro’s only brewery, Trebjesa, since 1896, it’s a tasty albeit fairly light beer (5% alcohol), making it perfectly fine for breakfast.
 Yes, the local blokes love a drop of beer in the morning and it’s not unusual to pass builders on a construction site or fishermen fixing their nets and see a beer in their hand or by their side.
-Walking around the old town nursing is also a popular pastime in the evenings.
+Walking around the old town nursing a beer is also a popular pastime in the evenings.

 If the local blokes aren’t drinking beer, they’re probably sipping the local plum brandy known across the Balkans as slivovitz or Srpska šljivovica here, part of a family of distilled drinks in the Balkans also called rakia.
 Twice-distilled and extremely potent, šljivovica is said to have existed since the Middle Ages.
 Drank in special small shot glasses, it’s not unusual for locals to have one in the morning, but they’re more commonly drank with appetisers such as cheese and prosciutto before the main courses.
-You’ll also see other spirits from the region such as the Croatian Pelinkovac, a brand of Gorki biljni liker or bitter herbal liqueurs, made from wordword, which many believe to have medicinal values.
+You’ll also see other spirits from the region such as the Croatian Pelinkovac, a brand of Gorki biljni liker or bitter herbal liqueurs, made from wormwood, which many believe to have medicinal values.
 Any excuse, right?

 As with the beer, there are wines from all over the Balkans here, although in keeping with our local and sustainable travel themes, we stuck with wines from Montenegro and were relieved to find that they’re actually very good.
 There are a handful of Montenegrin wines, but by far the wines produced by Plantaže are the best quality.
 Many of the vineyards are located on the coastal areas, some quite close to Kotor, and there’s a decent range of grape varieties including Chardonnay, Merlot and Cabernet Sauvignon, along with Vranec and Krstač, ancient grape varieties indigenous to Montenegro, Serbia and Macedonia.
 The Chardonnays we tried, on the whole, tasted of vanilla, banana and were deliciously woody, however, I say ‘on the whole’ because the quality was inconsistent with some bottles from the same year tasting completely different to each other.
 On the whole, however, they were excellent.